 The Venice Rialto Market is unique in the world.
 An opinion I share with guidebooks and visitors.
 Are you planning to go there?
 Venice Information will save you money.

 I provide personal answers, and others can give tips about their Travel Experiences at the Rialto.

 Let me be clear: You will get the best tips, do's & don'ts.
-I'm your guide, and I'm sure you will admire the place!
+I'm your guide, and you will admire the place!
 This daily Venice Rialto market is full of Venetian specialties.
-Above all, local people from around Venice still buy their fresh products daily at this market.
+Above all, local people from around Venice still buy fresh products daily at this market.
 So get involved and smell the atmosphere of this market.
 The fresh Mediterranean products are delicious!

 Learn more about the opening times.
 It's history and how to...

 Fruit, vegetables, and fish tend to be strictly seasonal.
-A lively place with many local people and tourists!
+It is a lively place with many local people and tourists!

 The place is alongside the Grand Canal to the right, behind the souvenir stalls.
 In this area, you can spend without knowing 2-4 hours...
 A must-visit!

 It depends on the season if all products are available, so there is no day the same at this fresh market...

 Do more than hit the tourist areas, museums, and squares.
 Purchase a map of Venice or a handy travel guide during your stay in Venice, Italy.

 Go on an adventure and discover the tiny streets.
 But, be different and don't go with the flow, like all other tourists...
 Because otherwise, you wouldn't know...

 Next to the fresh market, there is the Pescheria.
 A Neo-Gothic fish market hall barely out of reach because of the seagulls.

 You find this fish market along the Grand Canal.
-This part of the Rialto Market is full of writhing eels, soft-shelled crabs, giant swordfish, and crimson-fleshed fresh tuna.
+This part of the Rialto Market contains writhing eels, soft-shelled crabs, giant swordfish, and crimson-fleshed fresh tuna.

 The local fisherman is bringing their fresh fish just after the catch in the local Laguna!
-So to watch this unique performance you don't see so often!
+So watch this unique performance you don't see so often!

 I made a picture of the fisherman who just got out of his boat.
 He parked next to the Pescheria.
 And he was going straight to his salespeople...